aureamunoz/spring-quarkus-fruits/README.md

     public interface FruitRepository extends CrudRepository<Fruit, Integer> {
     }
 ```
-##### FruitController
+- FruitController

-And finally, the controller providing the urls to access to the fruits:
+And finally, the Spring Controller that will allow CRUD operation on fruits:
  ```java
     package com.example.service;